chaobotic-vasu/SNA-TWITTER/README.md

 # SNA-TWITTER
-Social Network Analysis for Twitter Data
+Experimental program for Social Network Analysis for Twitter Data.
+Half a failed one at that!